Biometric Systems of Identification and Their Relevance

 A biometric system that ignores spoofing fails on the seventh property (circumvention).
 The classical attacks are well documented.

 - Fingerprint spoofs.
 Silicone, gelatin or wood-glue moulds lifted from a latent print.
-Mythbusters defeated a commercial sensor in 2006.
+Early commercial sensors were defeated by silicone casts as early as 2006.

 - Face spoofs.
 Printed photo, video replay, 3-D mask.
 Deepfake video makes remote onboarding particularly vulnerable.